The Bridge World: Master Solvers Club (MSC)

 A related change occurred in 1951, when the answers provided by experts other than the director were printed, along with their comments.
 According to TBW's history of the MSC, this was the magazine's first explicit acknowledgment that such a panel existed.
 The inclusion of expert comments has continued ever since.

 Although most of the monthly problems concern bidding, under the Kaplan/Rubens editorship there has been one problem each month concerning leads, nearly always opening leads.

-As to the problems that concern bidding, the experts' answers and comments lost clarity as the Culbertson/Goren consensus (four-card majors, strong notrump, strong two-bids, two-over-one showing only about 10 HCP) began to fall apart during the 1950s and 1960s.
+As to the problems that concern bidding, the experts' answers and comments lost clarity as the Culbertson/Goren consensus (four-card majors, strong notrump, strong two-bids, two-over-one promising only about 10 HCP) began to fall apart during the 1950s and 1960s.
 The experts' answers became influenced less by judgment and more by system, some experts even abstaining on occasion because they could not use a favored treatment.
 When different experts preferred different systems it became difficult to reach consensus and the comments became less valuable.

 Therefore, in 1967 Kaplan and Rubens instituted a poll of experts to determine their bidding preferences (e.g., four-card or five-card majors, strong or weak two-bids, doubles of overcalls negative or for penalty, limit or forcing jump raises, etc.).
 Solvers were also invited to participate in the poll, but their role was restricted to breaking ties among the experts.
 The result was Bridge World Standard 1968, now known as BWS 68.
-There have been three major revisions of the system, in 1984, 1994, 2001, and 2017.
+There have been four major revisions of the system, in 1984, 1994, 2001, and 2017.
 BWS has always been intended as a platform for answering MSC problems, but also as a system that two experienced players could use if they had never partnered one another.
 Another use for BWS, perhaps intended in 1967 but never touted as a rationale, is to provide a means of tracking how expert preferences have changed over the years.

 TBW regards the MSC as its most successful feature; certainly it is its longest running.
 It has been imitated in one guise or another by most bridge periodicals.

 Several sample MSC problems, answers, and commentary can be found at TBW's web site.